Mathématique: Chapter 64

 It wasn’t perfect.

-But it had been one hell of a day.
+But it’d been one hell of a day.

 “Texas hold ‘em?”
 Young asked.

-James and Greer came to their feet and saluted, while Ginn followed suit not a half-beat behind them.
+James and Greer came to their feet and saluted.
+Ginn followed suit a half-beat behind.

-“At ease,” Young said, setting his box of brownies atop the table.
+“At ease.”
+Young set his box of brownies on the table.
 “And you guys can cool it with the saluting.
 Shep tells me you three did great down there.”

-“Thank you, sir,” James said, her hair still sculpted into an updo that Emily would have envied.
+“Thank you, sir.”
+James’s hair was sculpted into an updo Emily would’ve envied.
 “Did we achieve our mission objective?”

 Young nodded.
-“Dr. Rush is on board the Odyssey.”
+“Dr. Rush is aboard the Odyssey.”

-“Also,” Ginn looked at him with an intensely earnest expression, “we all survived.”
+“Also,” Ginn looked at him earnestly, “we all survived.”

-“We heard, sir,” Greer said, amused, but trying to hide it, “that if we survived, there was gonna be cake.”
-He looked pointedly at the box in front of Young.
+“We heard, sir,” Greer said, amused, but trying to hide it, “that if we survived, there’d be cake.”
+He looked at the box on the table.

-“It’s a little last minute,” Young replied, smiling faintly.
+“It’s a little last minute.”
+Young smiled faintly.
 “More like brownies.”

 “Close enough,” Greer said.

 “But when does it get set on fire?”
-Ginn asked, looking skeptically at the cardboard box the kitchen staff had set him up with.
+Ginn looked skeptically at the cardboard box the kitchen staff had set him up with.

-“Not quite yet,” Young said, taking the unoccupied seat at the four person table.
-“You three okay?
-I mean, really?”
+“Not quite yet.”
+Young eased himself into the unoccupied seat at the four person table.
+“You three okay?”

 “Before we do cake,” Young said, “there’s something I want to run by you.
 As of about thirty minutes ago, General Landry switched up our team designation and assignment.”